-The house is open to guided tours every Tuesday from 1pm-5pm and the second Sunday of each month from 1pm-5pm.
-Just drop by and our amazing volunteer docents will give you a tour!
+When the house is open, from November through May, we will have posted hours during which you can just drop by and our amazing volunteer docents will give you a tour!
 We can accommodate groups of 8 or fewer as drop-ins; to bring a larger group, please reserve in advance by using the form below.
 Feel free to schedule your group now for November 2023 and later.

 Would you like to reserve a tour for a group of 8 or more?

 Please fill in the House Tour Reservation Form